 Change is a scary thing – people fear the unknown.
 Frequent and clear communication reduces the stress of the implementation for everyone and keeps them engaged.
 A well-planned gradual changeover can reduce employee discomfort associated with the change that a project presents.
 There is no such thing as over-communication for this type of organizational change and it will help to have an effective change management plan in place before the project begins.
 The key steps include:

 - Identify all who will be affected by the change

 - Establish compelling business reasons that make ERP implementation necessary

-- Explain expectations of each employee for the project to succeed
+- Explain the expectations of each employee for the project to succeed

 - Provide frequent project updates

 Your implementation should ensure that security and cyber-security controls are in place.
 The lack of proper planning may result in the inability to meet regulatory requirements after go-live.
 Each project should have a security governance plan to identify what needs authorization and authentication to comply with organizational policies and the ever-changing data management laws such as CCPA and GDPR.

 Data cleansing and migration is a critical success factor of any ERP implementation and is one of the most important best practice for ERP; however, people underestimate the task of data cleansing and how it affects the project.
 Data cleansing is a huge factor in the success of the project because it is leveraged in every phase of the operation.
 It is imperative that the master data is compete and correct to ensure the success of your project since it affects all phases of the implementation process including testing and training your end users.
 The success of your implementation from go-live and beyond is dependent on the synchronization of business data at go-live and that data must be complete and accurate.